Scope of Clinical Services

 Individual Therapy

-The CWC offers individual therapy from a time-limited, solution-focused model.
-Often, students report relief after a single session.
-Students whose needs are within our scope of service may be seen for up to 10 sessions each academic year, though 4-5 sessions is average.
+The CWC offers individual therapy using a solution-focused model.
+Often, students report relief after a single session, while 4-5 sessions is average.

 Common concerns that our clients focus on in therapy include managing social anxiety, alleviating depression, navigating identity questions, or addressing relationship conflicts.
 Goodness-of-fit for short-term individual therapy at the CWC is ultimately up to the discretion of the clinician, as not all concerns may be adequately treated in our setting.